broadinstitute/depmap_omics/README.md

 The first phase really is about getting samples generated at the broad and located into different places.
 Looking for duplicates and finding/adding the metadata we will need in order to have coherent and complete sample information. __For external users, this is not something you would need to run.
 Please skip directly to part2__.

 **Remarks:**
-- in the initialization you might want to remove any import related to `taiga` and `gsheet` to not cause any errors.
+- in the initialization step, external users might want to remove any import related to `taiga` and `gsheet` to not cause any errors.
 - feel free to reuse `createDatasetWithNewCellLines`, `GetNewCellLinesFromWorkspaces` or any other function for your own needs.

 ### 2. Running Terra Pipelines <a name="running-terra-pipelines"></a>